jbnetapp/ONTAP-Daily-Change-Rate/README.md

-This simple PowerShell Script allow you to calculate the daily change rate
+This simple PowerShell Script allow you to calculate the daily change rate based on ONTAP Snapshots Snap Delta.
+The script can calculate the daily change rate at the full cluster level, or at the Vserver level or at the Aggregate level or for a list of selected volumes.
+Without option the script will calculate the daily change rate at the full cluster level.
+Snap Delta is currently not supported with FlexGroup volume.
+The script will ignore any FlexGroup volume or FlexGroup Constituent.

+This script can work with last ONTAP release or older version in 7-Mode.

 To install the script verify Powershell version is upper than 3.0
 ```